Customer ticket replies are not being received by my Zendesk account. I can see them in my external email account but do not reach us, why is this?

 Views are a way to organize your tickets by grouping them into lists based on certain criteria.
-Conditions are the chosen criteria configured to populate tickets in the view.
+Those criteria are determined by the conditions you set when creating the view.
 If the ticket no longer appears in your views, likely, the tickets don't match the conditions set for the view.

-For more information, see the article: Why did my tickets disappear from my views?
+For more information on why tickets may not be appearing in your view, see the article: Why did my tickets disappear from my views?

 Check your triggers